 5. Kitulo National Park

 6. Mahale Mountains National Park

 13. Serengeti National Park

 15. Udzungwa National Park

-Guardianship of this rich resource is solely reliant on the goodwill of the park’s neighbors- the indigenous tribes of the different parts of Tanzania where the parks are located.
+Guardianship of this rich resource is solely reliant on the goodwill of the park’s neighbours- the indigenous tribes of the different parts of Tanzania where the parks are located.

 The Tanzania National Parks Authority (TANAPA) is working hard to ensure that local communities have a sense of ownership and a vested interest in the future of the parks by sharing the rewards of conservation and delivering tangible benefits.
 A percentage of park revenues is allotted to assist community development initiatives such as the construction of schools, health dispensaries, water schemes and roads.
 Villagers are encouraged to develop cultural tourism projects to cultivate their own cultures and supplement their incomes.

-Tanzania has set a benchmark of its responsibility- to its citizens, their offspring’s and the world at large- in the conservation and management of a global resource.
-In this, Tanzania remains committed to low impact, sustainable visitation to protect the environment from irreversible damage while creating a first class ecotourism destination.
+Tanzania has set a benchmark of its responsibility- to its citizens, their offspring and the world at large- in the conservation and management of a global resource.
+In this, Tanzania remains committed to low impact, sustainable visitation to protect the environment from irreversible damage while creating a first-class ecotourism destination.

 By choosing to visit Tanzania either by merely browsing the net or by actually making a trip to our beautiful land, you are supporting a developing country’s extraordinary investment in the future.